 Vivian:

 Yeah, and just to go back to the definition, because I'm a girl that constantly has to look at this stuff.
 If we're thinking about, advertising versus marketing, advertising is going to be specific.
 Facebook ads, Google banners, billboards, radio spots.
 There's an exchange of money there where you're exchanging money to tap into an audience.
 Right.
 The marketing is everything that you do to attract and to retain your customers.
 So your branding, your social media presence, customer service, how your business looks, the PR part of your business.
 What people associate your business with.
 You cannot minimize those things.
 I think that's the part where if you're using those terms interchangeably, then you're short changing yourself in one of those areas, right?
 You're probably thinking of either marketing, that you're still advertising, or you're thinking advertising, marketing.
 And either way, it's like you're listening to more than one ear.
 Yes, absolutely.
-Is there anything else we need to say?
 I can do the TLDL.
-Zoe!

 If you're using those terms interchangeably, then you're shortchanging yourself in one of those areas, right?
 It means you're probably either thinking of marketing but you're saying advertising, or you're thinking advertising and saying marketing.
 Either way, it means that you're missing the mark in one area.